-I propose a novel channel through which a real estate boom can cause productivity losses in an economy with an imperfect financial market.
+I propose a novel channel through which a real estate boom can cause productivity losses in an Data sources: OECD, Penn World Table, St.Louis Fed, the Economist global house price database economy with an imperfect financial market.
 During a real estate boom, high returns on the real estate market attract entrepreneurs from other sectors to reallocate resources to the real estate sector.
 Starting up real estate businesses, however, requires a significant investment up front for land purchases, thus creating an entry barrier.
 In the presence of an imperfect financial market, only successful entrepreneurs who have accumulated enough wealth can overcome such an entry barrier.
 But these entrepreneurs have been proven to have a high degree of talent in the non-real estate sector.
 It is then natural to believe that entrepreneurs with a comparative advantage outside the construction sector are those who enter it, leaving low-productivity entrepreneurs in the non-real estate sector and thus lowering aggregate productivity.
 In sum, the imperfect financial market can create a distortion in the allocation of entrepreneurial talents.